webtoknow/fx-trading-app/Week_09/Exercise/README.md

 ## <a name="exercise-III">Exercise III - Implement REST endpoint for displaying list of all trades </a>

-For this exercise we will need to create(indications below):
+For this exercise we will need to create(guidance below):
 1. a Hibernate @Entity class that maps to the *transactions* table
 2. a TransactionVo class that will be used to serialize/deserialize data going through the @RestController(wich will be created after)
 3. a class that implements Spring's Converter interface.
 It will convert Transaction @Entity objects to POJO TransactionVo objects.